KeerthiYeruva/Recipe/README.md

 - [Learn Next.js](https://nextjs.org/learn) - Interactive Next.js tutorial.
 - Check out the [Next.js GitHub repository](https://github.com/vercel/next.js/) for more insights and to contribute.

-## Deployment

-Deploying the project is straightforward with the Vercel Platform, created by the team behind Next.js.
-Follow the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for detailed instructions.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the project.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.